-The project also supports sustainability in the tourism and mango industries, fisheries, and other targeted business sectors.
-In addition, the project implements the Malakand Revitalization Program, a comprehensive activity plan to revitalize economic growth in the conflict and flood-affected Malakand region of the Khyber Pakhtunkhwa Province.
+The project also supported sustainability in the tourism and mango industries, fisheries, and other targeted business sectors.
+In addition, the project implemented the Malakand Revitalization Program, a comprehensive activity plan to revitalize economic growth in the conflict and flood-affected Malakand region of the Khyber Pakhtunkhwa Province.
 Under this program, the project disbursed in-cash and in-kind grants to damaged hotels and fish farms in Swat to help revitalize the region’s once-vibrant tourism sector.
-The project has also rolled out a tourism promotion campaign for the region, targeting domestic and international tourists.
+The project also rolled out a tourism promotion campaign for the region, targeting domestic and international tourists.

-The Firms project has had a great deal of success in the mango industry.
-Under a cost-share agreement, the project has provided mango processing lines, blast chiller and cold storage equipment, de-sapping equipment, plastic harvest crates, water filtration plants, ethylene generators, and stand-by diesel generators to partner mango farmers.
-It has also provided assistance to farmers to achieve Global G.A.P certification.
-The project’s training program for the mango sector is designed to reach exporters, agriculture extension workers, and a greater mass of small farmers in rural Punjab and Sindh to improve orchard care and harvesting techniques.
-The project has also assisted in the participation of industry representatives in international fruit exhibitions and conducted buyer-seller conferences as part of its efforts to improve mango sales and create opportunities for employment.
+The Firms project had a great deal of success in the mango industry.
+Under a cost-share agreement, the project provided mango processing lines, blast chiller and cold storage equipment, de-sapping equipment, plastic harvest crates, water filtration plants, ethylene generators, and stand-by diesel generators to partner mango farmers.
+It also provided assistance to farmers to achieve Global G.A.P certification.
+The project’s training program for the mango sector was designed to reach exporters, agriculture extension workers, and a greater mass of small farmers in rural Punjab and Sindh to improve orchard care and harvesting techniques.
+The project also assisted in the participation of industry representatives in international fruit exhibitions and conducted buyer-seller conferences as part of its efforts to improve mango sales and create opportunities for employment.